 This may seem like an assumption, since you are here, reading this.
 But, if you have prayed and sought the advice of godly people who know you well, and you are willing to go, it’s time to start asking questions to learn more about what you are pursuing and get a clearer idea of what cross-cultural ministry would require.

 Contact a Christar mobilization mentor to walk with you as you evaluate options and learn about requirements, or even just talk through your specific interests.
 Read through stories from the field, and discover what daily life looks like for a cross-cultural worker.
-Consider taking a course in sharing the gospel cross-culturally, like Darshan or Manarah.
+Consider taking a course in sharing the gospel cross-culturally, like Manarah.
 Continue to prayerfully seek God’s guidance.
 Count the cost and consider the possibilities …

 Can you imagine not doing it?